sikygu/SUMMIT/README.md

 2. Build and install the project using Maven.

-3. To use the MOGUL algorithm, simply specify it with the `-Dalgorithm=MOGUL` parameter when running EvoSuite:
+3. To use the SUMMIT algorithm, simply specify it with the `-Dalgorithm=SUMMIT` parameter when running EvoSuite:
    ```
-   mvn -Dalgorithm=MOGUL evosuite:generate evosuite:export
+   mvn -Dalgorithm=SUMMIT evosuite:generate evosuite:export
    ```

 ---